-Jeffrey Yordon has held multiple senior management positions in the pharmaceutical industry over the last 46 years.
-Mr. Yordon was the Founder, Chairman and CEO of Sagent Pharmaceuticals which had a market cap of $1.6 billion when he left the company in 2015.
-Previous to that, Mr. Yordon was the COO of American Pharmaceutical Partners where he was a founder and the company was eventually sold to Fresenius for $5.5 billion.
-Mr. Yordon was the CEO of Faulding Pharmaceuticals, CEO and Founder of YorPharm, COO of Gensia Pharmaceuticals and he was instrumental in the sale of all of these companies to Apotex, Teva and Hospira for prices upwards of $3.5 billion.
-Mr. Yordon has successfully taken four companies public and all of the companies sold for significant returns for his shareholders.
+Jeff Yordon has held multiple senior management positions in the pharmaceutical industry over the last 46 years.
+Jeff was the Founder, Chairman and CEO of Sagent Pharmaceuticals which had a market cap of $1.6 billion when he left the company in 2015.
+Prior to that, he was the COO of American Pharmaceutical Partners where he was a founder and the company was eventually sold to Fresenius for $5.5 billion.
+Jeff was the CEO of Faulding Pharmaceuticals, CEO and Founder of YorPharm, COO of Gensia Pharmaceuticals and he was instrumental in the sale of all of these companies to Apotex, Teva and Hospira for prices upwards of $3.5 billion.
+Jeff has successfully taken four companies public and all of the companies sold for significant returns for his shareholders.
 Mr. Yordon was an Ernst & Young Entrepreneur of the Year in 2011, was inducted into the Chicago Entrepreneur Hall of Fame in 2014, won a prestigious Innovation Award from the City of Chicago, was appointed to the Chicago Innovation Council in 2014, was appointed by Governor Rauner to the Illinois Sports Facilities Authority in 2015, has been appointed to be the Chairman of the Board of the Northern Illinois University Foundation, is the Chair of the NIU Political Science Advisory Panel and is actively involved in the NIU Athletic program.
-Mr. Yordon has three children and resides in the Chicago area.

 In the clinical operations position, Rudolf successfully recruited Heads of Clinical Operations for China, South East Asia, Australia, Taiwan and South Korea and set up the infrastructure to conduct global clinical trials in Asia Pacific for Schering-Plough.
 As Vice President of Global Clinical Development, CNS, he was responsible for the clinical development of all SP central nervous system drugs, globally.
 Major achievements included developing and executing a bioequivalence registration strategy for a new formulation of Temodol, for glioblastoma, which led to a simultaneous global registration.
 He also designed and executed multiple global development programs.
 Earlier at Schering-Plough, Rudolf held various clinical operation positions with increasing responsibility.
 He held similar positions at Chiron Corporation and at Smith Kline Beecham.
 Rudolf obtained his medical degree in Hong Kong and did subsequent training in England.
 He is a member and Chair of the Data Monitoring and Safety Board and Protocol Review Board for the Clinical Trial Network of the National Institute on Drug Abuse of the National Institute of Health in the USA (NIH).
 He is also a member of several advisory panels and grant review panels for NIH.